-Author $A_4$ shared similar experiences, noting that the need to accommodate real-world constraints in AI4SI projects often led to highly complicated problem formalizations, making it difficult to develop meaningful theoretical insights in this realm.
-Nonetheless, in an effort to meet expectations of traditionally minded CS/AI reviewers at top-tier venues, $A_4$ felt compelled to include trivial theorems on the computational hardness of formalized problems, primarily to align with prevailing norms of academic rigor rather than to advance core goals of AI4SI research.
+Author $A_4$ shared similar experiences, noting that the need to accommodate real-world constraints in AI4SI often produced complex problem formalizations that limited theoretical insight.
+To satisfy expectations of traditionally minded reviewers, $A_4$ included trivial hardness theorems to align with academic norms rather than advance AI4SI goals.

-In addition, many AI4SI projects require high levels of engineering work to reach deployment, which rarely falls within conventional definitions of novel research, disincentivising researchers from pursuing such projects. $P_5$ stated:\textit{``PhD students are here to solve research problems.
+In addition, many AI4SI projects require high levels of engineering work to reach deployment, which rarely falls within conventional definitions of novel research, disincentivising researchers from pursuing such projects (or mentioning this effort in their papers). $P_5$ stated:\textit{``PhD students are here to solve research problems.
 And the engineering work is additional work that they need to do beyond their research work.
-It's time-consuming, and requires a huge amount of engineering work."}
+It's time-consuming"}.